-Indigenous scientific knowledge and technology were developed in a symbiotic relationship with Nature.
-Indigenous people have had an innate understanding of natural resources available in our ecosystem, but it was in a supine state over the years.
-In the present age of globalization, the tribes who are the custodians of indigenous knowledge and technology in a real sense are far behind in the race of advancement.
+The School of Indigenous Knowledge, Science and Technology, KISS Deemed to be University, was established in 2017-18 to study Indigenous scientific knowledge and technology developed in a symbiotic relationship with Nature.
+Indigenous people have innately understood natural resources in our ecosystem, but it has been supine over the years.
+In the present age of globalization, the tribes who are the custodians of indigenous knowledge and technology in a real sense are far behind in the race for advancement.

 Gradual developments of such people in varied facets of life enable them to explore their traditional knowledge for human welfare.
 As the over-exploitation of natural resources threatens the ecological balance and sustainable livelihood of tribal people, it is imperative to study our time-tested indigenous knowledge and tribal technology with greater vigour.

 Hence, an innovative School – the School of Indigenous Knowledge, Science and Technology – has been set up to promote, preserve and protect indigenous knowledge and implement it for sustainable development.

 The importance of this School is to disseminate advanced knowledge by providing instructional and research facilities in tribal medicinal systems through phytochemical analysis, geosciences, and their impact on health conditions.
 The importance of cosmology in their culture, Sutras and sub-sutras of Vedic mathematics, a nutritional component of the food habits of tribes, intellectual property rights to preserve and conserve the biodiversity of indigenous people, and

 advancement in technologies relating to the natural resources of the tribal areas and other branches of learning as it may deem fit.